Procedure Deep-Dive · May 23, 2026

 Four variables do most of the predicting, and a good surgeon weighs all four before saying anything about your likely result.

-On the elasticity point, the clinic puts the optimistic case plainly: "In younger patients with high collagen and elastin levels, the skin often possesses a remarkable ability to shrink-wrap over the remaining natural breast tissue."
+On the elasticity point, the optimistic case is real: in younger patients with high collagen and elastin levels, the skin often has a remarkable ability to shrink-wrap over the remaining natural breast tissue.
 That is the patient who gets the clean explant result with no lift required.
 The honest qualifier is that this patient is the exception defined by biology, not the rule available to everyone who wants it.

 Why the shrink-wrap model oversells what older skin can do